mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 ###What is <img style="height:30px" src="/images/latex_word.png">?

-LaTeX (pronounced lay-tek, NOT lay-teks) is a free, digital typesetting system, used by professionals to produces beautiful, high-quality, publishable documents, typically in .pdf format.
+LaTeX (pronounced lay-tek, NOT lay-teks) is a free, digital typesetting system, used by professionals to produce beautiful, high-quality, publishable documents, typically in .pdf format.
 Rather than typing your document into a word processor, like Microsoft Word, the content of the document is written in plain text in a text editor, along with some code to provide instructions.
 Everything is compiled using the LaTeX engine, which understands your code, applies the proper formatting, and outputs a professionally produced document.
 LaTeX is very common in the academic world for assignments, papers, exams, and research, and is often used for resumés and books.
 It requires a small learning curve, but the benefits are well worth it:

 <figure>
 	<img style="" src="/images/equation.png">